-Since responsibility for the quality of qualifications ultimately rests with government, it is not unreasonable for the stakeholder process to start there.
-This, though, begs a series of questions: Is government serious about boosting stakeholder engagement?
+Since responsibility for the quality of qualifications ultimately rests with government, it is reasonable for the stakeholder engagement process to start there.
+This, though, raises a series of questions: Is government serious about boosting stakeholder engagement?
 Is government open to bottom-up involvement?
 Should engagement be conducted directly between government and the multiplicity of qualification system stakeholders, or should there be some kind of filtering or aggregating mechanism?
-Within the public sector as a whole the qualification system is often characterised by fragmentation, and stakeholders frequently complain of weak links among the various ministries responsible for youth, education, employment, and other relevant areas.
-Bodies that, on paper, offer the promise of playing a coordinating role among diverse stakeholders, such as inter-ministerial committees concerned with workforce skills, are often not playing that role very effectively.
+Within the public sector, the qualification system is often characterised by fragmentation, and stakeholders frequently complain of weak links among the various ministries responsible for youth, education (HE, VET and general education sometimes are under the responsibility of different ministries or ministerial departments), employment, and other relevant areas.
+Bodies that, on paper, offer the promise of playing a coordinating role among diverse stakeholders, such as inter-ministerial committees concerned with workforce skills, are often not playing that role very effectively, or not even meeting regularly as per the regulatory frameworks.

-Engagement requires a shift in the mind-set of officials in ministries of education, from treating counterpart stakeholder interests as outside concerns that need to be managed, to viewing them as a common public interest that merits dialogue.
+Engagement requires a shift in the mind-set of public officials in ministries responsible for qualification reform, from treating counterpart stakeholder interests as outside concerns that need to be managed, to viewing them as a common public interest that merits permanent and robust dialogue.
 The implication is that stakeholder views should inform qualification system reform.
 But before reaching out to external stakeholders, government - whether that means ministries of labour or of education, or agencies for higher education or VET - might explore internally who supports any proposed changes, and identify champions who can promote them.
 This was clear in the NQF development process in Azerbaijan, which focused first on building a common understanding between ministerial stakeholders before going outside.
 Therefore, a joint, unified approach to stakeholders could be taken.